RosettaCommons/documentation/build_documentation/Build-Documentation.md

 For more build options, such as only compiling only one executable or apbs - Please take a look at the SConstruct File in main/source

-If you get an error like `     /usr/bin/ld: cannot find -lz    `, a library file be missing.
-For example, in this case `     sudo apt-get install lib32z1-dev    ` installs the required library.
+If you get an error like `     /usr/bin/ld: cannot find -lz    `, a it may be looking for 32 bit libraries on a 64 bit machine.
+Look up how to get the missing dependency; in this case `     sudo apt-get install lib32z1-dev    ` installs the required library.

 ###Build Rosetta using the Rosetta Xcode Project (Mac)